How to Create a Page

 If you later decide that you need more rows or columns, or even, need to remove a column or row, you can add them one row or column at a time using these buttons.

-- Summary: Provides additional context or explains the purpose of the table (use only when necessary).
+- Summary: Provides additional context or explains the purpose of the table.
+Use only when the table is complex or requires extra explanation to understand its structure or content.

-Only include a caption or summary when it improves understanding or accessibility.
+Include a caption or summary when it improves understanding or accessibility.
+Read more about table accessibility guidelines.

 You can add a caption and summary by hovering over the table and selecting the second button from the left.